m-gillespie/100DaysOfCode/README.md

 - Day 5 - 3/09/2023 : More flask work and pulled in json file, next will work on combining day 1-3 work to be able pull in any character from live api.
 - Day 6 - 3/10/2023 : More flask work, added api from day 3, added cache, added in memory navigation.
 Found it really hard to focus AFTER work vs Before.
 - Day 7 - 3/11/2023 : I am really rusty in CSS.
 Off to watch some Kevin Powell for homework.
+- Day 8 - 3/12/2023 : I decided I wanted to do some machine learning.
+Back to basics working with MNIST